JobWOD/RabbitMQ/README.md

 Putting it all together

-* You can compile both of these with just the RabbitMQ java client and receiver on the classpath:
+* You can compile both of these with just the RabbitMQ java sender and receiver on the classpath

+Sender
  `$ javac -cp rabbitmq-client.jar EmitLogDirect.java `
+Receive
  `$ javac -cp rabbitmq-client.jar ReceiveLogsDirect.java`

 * To run them, you'll need rabbitmq-client.jar and its dependencies on the classpath.
 In a terminal, run the sender: